kristian-lange-tw/JATOS_docs_v3/pages/Use-Prolific.md

 The second red box contains a link that you will have to include in the JavaScript of your last component.
 This will (re)direct the participant to a Prolific page, with information on how to claim their payment.

-All you need to do is call `jatos.endStudyAjax`, and add a promise callback that will replace `window.location.href` with the Prolific end page once the ajax call is `done`:
+All you need to do is call `jatos.endStudyAjax`, and add a callback that will replace `window.location.href` with the Prolific end page once the ajax call is `done`:

 ```JavaScript
 jatos.endStudyAjax().done(() => {